Salmonella

+Nontyphoidal Salmonella serotypes are zoonotic and can be transferred from animals and between humans.
+They usually invade only the gastrointestinal tract and cause salmonellosis, the symptoms of which can be resolved without antibiotics.
+However, in sub-Saharan Africa, nontyphoidal Salmonella can be invasive and cause paratyphoid fever, which requires immediate antibiotic treatment.

 Taxonomy

 The genus Salmonella is part of the family of Enterobacteriaceae.
 Its taxonomy has been revised and has the potential to confuse.
 The genus comprises two species, S. bongori and S. enterica, the latter of which is divided into six subspecies: S. e. enterica, S. e. salamae, S. e. arizonae, S. e. diarizonae, S. e. houtenae, and S. e. indica.
 The taxonomic group contains more than 2500 serotypes (also serovars) defined on the basis of the somatic O (lipopolysaccharide) and flagellar H antigens (the Kauffman–White classification).
 The full name of a serotype is given as, for example, Salmonella enterica subsp. enterica serotype Typhimurium, but can be abbreviated to Salmonella Typhimurium.
 Further differentiation of strains to assist clinical and epidemiological investigation may be achieved by antibiotic sensitivity testing and by other molecular biology techniques such as pulsed-field gel electrophoresis, multilocus sequence typing, and, increasingly, whole genome sequencing.
-Historically, salmonellae have been clinically categorized as invasive (typhoidal) or noninvasive (nontyphoidal salmonellae) based on host preference and disease manifestations in humans.
+Historically, salmonellae have been clinically categorized as invasive (typhoidal) or non-invasive (nontyphoidal salmonellae) based on host preference and disease manifestations in humans.

 History

 Salmonella was first visualized in 1880 by Karl Eberth in the Peyer's patches and spleens of typhoid patients.
 Four years later, Georg Theodor Gaffky was able to grow the pathogen in pure culture.
 A year after that, medical research scientist Theobald Smith discovered what would be later known as Salmonella enterica (var.
 Choleraesuis).
 At the time, Smith was working as a research laboratory assistant in the Veterinary Division of the United States Department of Agriculture.
 The division was under the administration of Daniel Elmer Salmon, a veterinary pathologist.
-Initially, Salmonella Choleraesuis was thought to be the causative agent of hog cholera, so Salmon and Smith named it "Hog-cholerabacillus".
+Initially, Salmonella Choleraesuis was thought to be the causative agent of hog cholera, so Salmon and Smith named it "Hog-cholera bacillus".
 The name Salmonella was not used until 1900, when Joseph Leon Lignières proposed that the pathogen discovered by Salmon's group be called Salmonella in his honor.

 In the late 1930s, Australian bacteriologist Nancy Atkinson established a salmonella typing laboratory – one of only three in the world at the time – at the Government of South Australia's Laboratory of Pathology and Bacteriology in Adelaide (later the Institute of Medical and Veterinary Science).
 It was here that Atkinson described multiple new strains of salmonella, including Salmonella Adelaide, which was isolated in 1943.
 Atkinson published her work on salmonellas in 1957.